hazhar463/DataScienceCaseStudy1/README.md

 The purpose of the case study is to evaluate the GDP vs Income provided by Federal Statistics for Education purposes.
 Data was collected from two different files.
-Cleane and mergee them to perform some specific analysis as required.
+Cleaned and merged them to perform some specific analysis as required.

-Conclusion
+<b>Conclusion</b>

 The analysis show that the countries with higher GDP but have a lower middle income group.